 Of the top 10 million sites on the web, nearly 22% now run on the open source WordPress development platform and CMS | Content Management System.

 These numbers provide affirmation that this truly remarkable platform has expanded far beyond its modest beginning as an online blogging tool.
 And thanks to the largest, talented and passionate community of developers around the world, WordPress will continue to improve with new levels of performance and customization not yet imagined.

-If you chose to have you site built on WordPress, the result is confidence that this platform will continue to provide a flexible foundation for growth, content marketing and social engagement.
+If you chose to have your site built on WordPress, the result is confidence that this platform will continue to provide a flexible foundation for growth, content marketing, and social engagement.

 Y | You (Instead of them)

-As Jay Baer of the Convince and Convert blog and author of YOUTILITY points out in his popular book, success with online marketing today requires turning your organization into a continuous provider of education, insights and entertaining content that will aid your prospects and customers in helping them find, choose and use your product or service.
-The result is that a YOUTILITY can become the trusted online destination that attracts visitors and keep them coming back.
+As author and principal, Jay Baer, of the Convince and Convert blog, points out in his popular book, YOUTILITY, success with online marketing today requires turning your organization into a continuous provider of education, insights and entertaining content.
+The result helps your prospects and customers find, choose and use your product or service.
+A YOUTILITY can then become the trusted online destination that attracts visitors and keeps them coming back again and again.